 Larger commercial projects, such as a community solar farm, usually need to be connected to a three-phase distribution line.
 Utility-scale projects either connect directly to a substation or a transmission line of 69 kV or higher.

 Unless a solar farm is installed next to transmission lines or substations, the solar contractor needs to install a generation tie to connect the clean energy project to the grid.
 These are expensive to construct and can have a significant impact on the project’s return on investment.
-Therefore, close proximity to transmission lines or a substation is preferable.
+Therefore, close proximity to transmission lines or a solar farm substation is preferable.

 Unfortunately, just because a high-voltage line is located near a proposed solar farm doesn’t mean that it has the capacity to handle the additional power from the solar project.
 Sometimes, electrical equipment needs to be upgraded to increase its capacity, which can be costly.